Choosing the right mortgage company to work with is an important step in the mortgage process.

 - If your offer is accepted then you’ll need to order an appraisal and home inspection

-- Once your conditional approval you’ll need to submit additional documenation
+- Once your conditional approval is in, you’ll need to submit additional documentation

 - Sign loan documents and move in!

 Once you buy the property, it’s important you keep making monthly payments – on time.
 Your mortgage payments will affect your credit score, which could impact your future ability to receive a loan for a car, house, education, etc.

 These steps will equip you with the key things you need to know and do to understand how to get a mortgage.
 It will take some time to research and prepare to purchase a home, but the benefits can be well worth it for years to come.

 Whether you work with a Direct Lender or Mortgage Broker for your next mortgage transaction you need to make sure you are working with a well-established company and a Loan Officer with years of experience.

 Visit the Better Business Bureau to find highly rated companies and check out the reviews on Zillow, Google, Yelp, and other sites that have them.